 If you would like to use several different type of flight plans for your project -- for example you want to create a basic map of the whole project, a smaller 3D model of a particular structure, and a set of progress photos -- you can also create and save multiple flight templates for your project, all of which can be re-flown.

-To create a new flight template, click on the flight template selector and click "New Flight Template".
-Then select the type of flight template you want to create and adjust your flight geometry and settings.
+To create a new flight template, select thee plus button Then select the type *of flight template you want to create and adjust your flight geometry and settings.

 Once you've created multiple flight templates, you'll be able to find them in the flight template selector.